broodminder/userguide/en/docs/mellisphera.md

 It is  an extremely powerful tool for analysing data over long or short periods of time, on hives that are from the same apiary or from different ones because the analysis benefits from a great flexibility.

+I you want to dive deeper into what this metric means and how the brood model is working you should [read this](#brood-level-bforce).

 ### Weight

 The Weight tab offers a complete tool for the analysis of hive weights of all apiaries with 4 views available: